AV-98-Ingram/LeetCodeSolutions/December/Readme.md

   other solutions.
   And a take away mesaage:
     when dealing with irregular shape (e.g., obstacles or irregular boundaries) in matrix problems, think about BFS.

+**329-Longest_increasing_path_in_a_matrix**
+- I used DFS with memorization of the longest path reaching a node.
+- LC gives a solution that first sorts the nodes by dependency using Onion Peeling algorithm (i.e., iteratively removing leaves), then the answer immediately becomes how many (peeling) levels are there.

 **727-Minimum_window_subsequence**
 - brutal force is easy